MichaelCurrie/bubble_chart/README.md

 # Animated Bubble Chart

-Creating Animated Bubble Charts using D3 in pure JavaScript.
+Creating Animated Bubble Charts using D3 in JavaScript.

-Based directly on Jim Vallandingham's work at https://github.com/vlandham/bubble_chart and described at http://vallandingham.me/bubble_charts_in_js.html
+Based directly on Jim Vallandingham's work [in this repo](https://github.com/vlandham/bubble_chart) and described at [his blog](http://vallandingham.me/bubble_charts_in_js.html)

-Changes in my fork:
+Changes in this fork:
 - Reorganized the code
 - Generalized the code so that any number of groupings can be specified, with `bubble_parameters.js`
 - Upgraded d3.js from v3 to v4
-- Changed collision force model so circles don't overlap (inspired by https://bl.ocks.org/mbostock/31ce330646fa8bcb7289ff3b97aab3f5)
+- Changed collision force model so circles don't overlap while moving (inspired by https://bl.ocks.org/mbostock/31ce330646fa8bcb7289ff3b97aab3f5)
-- Changed example data, to largest cities of the world (since we needed data with multiple dimensions to demonstrate the grouping feature).
+- Changed example data, to largest cities of the world (needed data with multiple dimensions to demonstrate the grouping feature).
 Source: https://fusiontables.google.com/DataSource?docid=1MYXX1aUrAW4CVWQwewqU4c6-Pti8Nk0BSklNYHY

 ![](bubble%20demo.gif?raw=true)